Imaginary11/rest-api/README.md

 # rest-api
-  a framework of springboot  whitch including some frequently used components
+  a framework of springboot  which including some frequently used components

 # Base Env
 - Springboot 1.59